 Wall murals are a colorful and elaborate form of street art that captures the character of any city.
 They can be a time capsule of current events or an iconic landmark.
 In a collaborative effort with my good friend Ashley at Swift Wellness, we are teaming up to show you the best murals in Austin, Texas and how to get great photos.
-Head over to Swift Wellness to discover the history and nearby attractions for 10 Must Visit Austin Murals and Street Art on South Congress, then come back and keep reading for tips on photographing Austin’s most popular graffiti art.
+Head over to Swift Wellness to for guide to famous murals on South Congress and their history and; keep reading for tips on photographing Austin’s most popular graffiti murals.

-Using the right pose in mural photography can give you more control over the unattractive elements in the photo such as trash and street signs.
+Using the right poses in front of murals can give you more control over the unattractive elements in the photo such as trash and street signs.
 Hide distractions by standing in front of it, or interact with the surroundings to make it a fun addition to the photo instead of unsightly.

 You may be fighting a sea of people for an opportunity to take a picture of popular murals.
-One way to avoid crowds ruining your photos is to get in close; focus on a particular aspect that means something to you or is particularly interesting.
-The “Before I Die” wall is a great mural to focus on a small part without taking away from the overall appeal of the piece.
+One way to avoid crowds ruining your photos is to get in close and focus on a particular aspect that means something to you or is interesting.
+The “Before I Die” wall mural off South Congress in Austin is a great mural to focus on a small part without taking away from the overall appeal of the piece.

 4. Try Different Angles